Knowledge (and Knowledge Kids)

 This library guide outlines resources that can be used to support BC's K-12 curriculum-focused learning in home settings.
-Due to the COVID-19 pandemic schools have been temporarily closed; because of this many colleagues have reached out to request information that can support home learning.
+Due to the COVID-19 pandemic schools are experiencing temporary or partial closures; because of this many colleagues have reached out to request information that can support home learning.
 There is a lot of information available online and it can be challenging to navigate.
 This guide is a response to these questions.
 Throughout the pandemic teachers and school boards will communicate with families and guardians about education plans during the closure; this guide is meant to be one additional support for the important existing school-home connection.
 The resources listed in this guide are recommended by teachers, professors, librarians, and parents.
 The resources listed are just a start; I add more all the time.
 If you have further recommendations, please let me know so I can add them.

 Dr. Aliza W. Pressman, Director of Clinical Programming at Mount Sinai Health, shares some ideas for how to be a good parent during the COVID-19 pandemic and I found this very helpful advice.